 Omiyage is also appropriate in nearly any travel situation.
 No matter if you’ve gone on a business trip, traveled for a weekend, or gone on an extended vacation, Omiyage is not only appreciated – it’s expected.
 Very often Omiyage is an obvious representation of where you’ve traveled – large, colorful, and full of frills.
 It’s definitely one piece of Japanese culture that you can incorporate into your own travel!

 Justin and Tracy blog at A Couple for the Road.

-Think of cherry blossoms and you think of Japan.
+Think of cherry blossoms and you think of one of the coolest things about Japan.
 Tracking the blooming of the cherry blossoms – sakura in Japanese – becomes a national obsession in spring.
 The flowers are at their peak for about a week only, so taking advantage of them when they bloom is essential.
 The best way to fully appreciate them is to do what the Japanese do – have a hanami (a ‘cherry blossom viewing party’).

 People stake their claim under the trees early in the morning with bright blue tarps.
 Colleagues, friends or family members arrive later and the fun begins.
 Wherever sakura trees are in bloom, you will find groups of Japanese eating sushi or obento (lunch boxes) and drinking sake.
 Many famous hanami places, where there are lots of cherry trees, also have food stalls where you can buy sake or freshly cooked takoyaki (octopus balls) and other snacks.

 What was your favorite in this list of 27 cool things to do and see in Japan?
 Tell us in the comments!